+Aging and Disability Resource Centers (ADRCs)

-Includes an introduction to caregiving and assistance to new caregivers.
+American Association of Retired Persons (AARP)......aarp.org Includes an introduction to caregiving and assistance to new caregivers.

 A free, fast, and confidential web based service that helps users find the right agencies to contact and provides detailed instructions on how to apply for benefits.

+Finding Care..... careguide.com

-Caregiver Links......www.adrc.wustl.edu Provides links to caregiver resources.
-Caregiving.com.....www.caregiving.com An online support group for caregivers of all kinds.
-Finding Care......www.careguide.com Information and online support groups to caregivers of older people for issues such as finding the right care and specific elder care situations.
-Helping people affected by dementia.
-Provides helpful information and tools created by people who understand what it's like to care for someone who has Alzheimer's Disease..
+Information and online support groups to caregivers of older people for issues such as finding the right care and specific elder care situations.

+Family Caregiver Alliance...... caregiver.org

 This website offers a mix of practical, hands-on information for caregivers to assist in care, planning, stress relief, and locating and using community resources, along with a clearinghouse of research findings and trends, information on specific diagnosis of cognitive disorders, statistics on long-term care, and recommended readings.

-Provides information on "accessible, affordable, quality health care for all Floridians."
-Contains resources for elders such as services, elder abuse and health care.
+Florida Agency for Health Care Administration...... ahca.myflorida.com Provides information on "accessible, affordable, quality health care for all Floridians."

+Florida Department of Elder Affairs.....elderaffairs.org/ Contains resources for elders such as services, elder abuse and health care.

-KnowItAlz: Alzheimer's Caregiver' Community.......www.knowitalz.com They hope to provide you with information, resources, connections to other caregivers, and most importantly a few laughs.
-They also have new caregiving information available.
-To build a true community, your feedback and contributions are critical.
-Who better to provide expert advice than those who are living or have lived through it?
-We can build this extended support group, but only with your help.
-Let's do this together!
+Medicare...... medicare.gov

+Medicare - Compare Nursing Home Ratings...... medicare.gov/NHCompare/

+National Alliance for Caregiving......

+National Alzheimer's Association......alz.org

+REACH.....nia.nih.gov

-Medicare www.medicare.gov Medicare - Compare Nursing Home Ratings dicare.gov/NHCompare/ National Alliance for Caregiving www.caregiving.org National Alzheimer's Association www.alz.org REACH .edu/reach/abstract.html REACH (Resources for Enhancing Alzheimer's Caregiver Health), started by the Nation nal Institute of Health.
+REACH (Resources for Enhancing Alzheimer's Caregiver Health), started by the National Institute of Health.
 This site's purpose is "to develop and test new ways to help families manage the daily activities and the stresses of caring for people with Alzheimer's disease or a related disorder."

-Teens for Alzheimer's Awareness www.afateens.org The official teenage branch of the Alzheimer's Foundation of America that helps teens r aise funds and awareness for Alzheimer's.
-Includes an interactive message board for teens to discuss A lzheimer's disease, volunteer opportunities, and more.
+Teens for Alzheimer's Awareness...... afateens.org

+The official teenage branch of the Alzheimer's Foundation of America that helps teens raise funds and awareness for Alzheimer's.
+Includes an interactive message board for teens to discuss Alzheimer's disease, volunteer opportunities, and more.